 2. Midday: Are You Free For Lunch?

 If you simply can’t bring yourself to ask in person or you work alone, there are websites that make it easy to arrange a lunch date that is either friendly or romantic.
-Remember, when combating loneliness; you must increase your opportunities for social interaction.
+Remember, when combating loneliness, you must increase your opportunities for social interaction.
 So, don’t forget to include your love life.
 If you work anywhere near your partner, an occasional lunch date may reduce feelings of alienation.
-Others may find it necessary to use sites like these to find a mealtime companion:

 3. Charitable Acts: Any Volunteers?

 Volunteering makes you feel good.
 It also puts you in close contiguity to other do-gooders and those who desperately need assistance.
 Many companies encourage employees to participate in existing volunteer programs on and off the clock.
 This could be a fantastic opportunity to join your peers and make a difference in your community while getting to know them.

 When working for a smaller business, it’s more likely you’ll have to take the initiative and start a donation or volunteer program yourself.
 While this may be socially awkward, you’ll have a vote on which organizations benefit from the collective generosity.
 You could ask peers to donate non-perishables to a local food bank or blankets to an animal shelter or supplies to a school in a poorer community.
 The possibilities and needs are endless.

 Whether you’re chained to a desk or your office is located remotely, your smartphone and computer will likely be the tools used for combating loneliness.
 In this case, your only alternative may be to utilize video calling apps to engage with friends and colleagues and get the face-to-face contact you need.
 Fortunately, there’s a wide array of choices depending upon the devices at your disposal.
 Here are a few to mull over:

 - Facetime for iPhone, iPad, iPod Touch, and Mac